nestarz/rsc-engine/README.md

 ## License

-This project is licensed under the CC0-1.0 License.
+This project is licensed under the Commons Clause License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contributing